GUI#

 214 sys.path.insert(0, pkg_root)

-215 from GalCubeCraft.core import GalCubeCraft_Phy
+215 from GalCubeCraft.core import GalCubeCraft_Phy, DEFAULT_DIFFUSE_PARAMS

 216